-NHS Shetland Level 4 - Strategic Risk - Approval Status: Final approval December 23 Risk ID: 1540 Risk of CBRN contamination Strategic ID: SR18 (1540)
+NHS Shetland Level 4 - Strategic Risk - April 24 Approval Status: Final approval Risk ID: 1540 Risk of CBRN contamination Strategic ID: SR18 (1540) B' B ' ('

 IF: If there is an inadequate response to a Chemical Biological Radiological and Nuclear (explosives) CBRNe incident THEN: Then there is a risk of patients, staff, public and premises being contaminated.
 There is a potential loss of the entire hospital premises if contaminated.
+This could have a knock-on effect to the rest of Shetland and an inability to deal with other incidents.
 RESULTING IN: Resulting in potential morbidity and mortality, loss of services, financial and reputational loss.
 A knock-on effect to other Shetland services

-Risk Response: Standing Committee: Treat - plan to reduce le eat - plan to reduce level of risk Department (Own), Executive Management Te utive Management Team, Other Committee (Contac ct Clinical Governance to add) Likelihood: Consequence: Current Risk Level Risk Owner & Review Unlikely - Not & Rating: Date: expected to happen, Major Medium Risk Laidlaw, Dr Susan but definite potential 8 09 Feb 2024 exists
+Risk Response: Standing Committee e:

+Treat - plan to reduce le vel of risk Clinical Governance Com mittee (CGC)

+Likelihood: Consequence: Current Risk Level Risk Owner & Review

+Unlikely - Not & Rating: Date:

+expected to happen, Major Medium Risk Laidlaw, Dr Susan

+but definite potential 8 15 October 2024

+exists